rougier/from-python-to-numpy/06-custom-vectorization.rst

 Exercise
 ++++++++

-Modification of the list is a bit more complicated because it requires to manage memory properly.
+Modification of the list is a bit more complicated, because it requires managing memory properly.
 Since it poses no real difficulty, we left this as an exercise for the reader.
 For the lazy, you can have a look at the code below.
 Be careful with negative steps, key range and array expansion.
 When the underlying array needs to be expanded, it's better to expand it more than